You have no idea how much food matters in a child’s life, until you have a child who can’t eat anything.

 That is, until yesterday.

-About two years ago I learned that Ming Tsai, award winning chef and host of Simply Ming, said his son was cured of multiple food allergies by a woman in Lexington, Massachusetts.
-He called her an energy healer.
-After a bit of digging I found her, curious about her approach and whether her ability to cure kids of food allergies could really be possible.
-Part of me was skeptical, thinking that she must be a quack, while the other part was desperately holding out hope.
-After 33 endoscopies and too many years of playing a frustrating game of one-step-forward, two-steps-back, it was at the very least worth the inquiry.
+About two years ago I learned that Ming Tsai, award winning chef and host of Simply Ming, said his son was cured of multiple food allergies by an energy healer in Lexington, Massachusetts.
+So we had spent the last nine years shuttling to and from hospitals, while this boy was apparently cured by an energy healer.
+After investigating further I found her, curious about her approach and whether her ability to cure kids of food allergies could really be possible.
+Part of me was skeptical, assuming that she must be a quack, while the other part was desperately holding out hope.
+After too many years of playing a frustrating game of one-step-forward, two-steps-back, it was at the very least worth the inquiry.

 Could this really happen for us?
 It seemed so unlikely, but we were about to find out.

-It was difficult at the beginning for all of us to let go and trust the process.
+It was difficult at the beginning for all of us to let go and trust her process.
 We have, after all, lived our lives on high alert for almost a decade.
-Yet there we were, trying to put our trust into this new individual in a small office in a small town, instead of a renowned children’s hospital with researchers and clinicians and doctors galore.
-Then again, we were at a point where we just had to try something different instead of continuing to spin our wheels.
-Trusting the process became all we had left, and in many ways that made it even more frightening.
+Suddenly we found ourselves trying to put our faith into this one individual in a small office in a small town, rather than a renowned children’s hospital with researchers and clinicians and doctors galore.
+Then again, we were at a point where we just had to try something different.
+Trusting the process became all we had left, and that made it even more frightening.

 We have been seeing Amy Thieringer now since June, and have driven back-and-forth from Philadelphia to Boston about 20 times to date.
 In this little office in the beautiful town of Lexington, Massachusetts, sits a woman who is curing children of food allergies.
 And now I know too that it really is possible, because I also have seen it with my own two eyes.